andrelohmann/openstack-in-a-nutshell/README.md

 #### Dependencies

 !!!
 Currently the network is not taken into concideration.
-Therefor the Etcd Config got passed the default vagrant nated IP of 10.0.2.15.
+Therefor the Etcd config and nova my_ip config got passed the default vagrant nated IP of 10.0.2.15.

 #### Keystone